 The region’s international fame was established early in 1900s with one of the Yarra Ranges’ most famous daughters, operatic soprano Dame Nellie Melba.
 It has also been a place to create for many significant artists including William Barak, C.J Dennis, Arthur Streeton, Tom Roberts, Fred Williams, Norah Gurdon and Lin Onus.

 The region’s 55 townships are home to both active and activist communities engaged uniquely in their place.
 Today this dyamic culture takes place in many forms.
 The Yarra Ranges is still home to many artists, poets, painters, sculptors, writers and musicians.

 Our community is actively involved in shaping extraordinary cultural experiences that echo our creativity and dynamic history.
 Our cultural spaces and facilities are activated and people centred.
 Our programs are of the highest quality, accessible to all and shaped in partnership with increasing community ownership.

-There are six multi purpose arts centres to enjoy, Burrinja Cultural Centre, The Memo Healesville, Montrose Town Centre, Mooroolbark Community Centre, Arts Centre Warburton and Yarra Ranges Regional Museum.
+There are six multi purpose arts centres to visit, The Memo Healesville, Montrose Town Centre, Mooroolbark Community Centre, Arts Centre Warburton, Yarra Ranges Regional Museum and Burrinja Cultural Centre.

 To view all of our arts programs, please visit yarraranges.vic.gov.au/Experience/The-Arts